Mondego/SourcererCC/README.md

 * For more information about SourcererCC please see the [ICSE'16](http://arxiv.org/abs/1512.06448) paper.
 * SourcererCC supports DéjàVu, a large scale study of cloning on GitHub.
 It has a [homepage](http://mondego.ics.uci.edu/projects/dejavu/), and was published at [OOPSLA'17](https://dl.acm.org/citation.cfm?id=3133908)
-* DéjàVu as supporting web-tool to allow quick and simple clone analysis, [here](http://dejavu.ics.uci.edu/).
+* DéjàVu is a supporting web-tool to allow quick and simple clone analysis, can be found [here](http://dejavu.ics.uci.edu/).

 ### Before going through:

 We have created an artifact in the form of a virtual machine (VM) that contains the pre-programmed set of instructions that take the user from raw source code to a database with a clone mapping, including all the intermediate steps and explanation of intermediate data types.
-It can be downloaded on the 'artifacts' section of the [paper ACM website](https://dl.acm.org/citation.cfm?id=3133908) or in the [DéjàVu homepage](http://mondego.ics.uci.edu/projects/dejavu/) (only the latter is kept updated).
+It can be downloaded from the 'Source Materials' section of the [paper ACM website](https://dl.acm.org/citation.cfm?id=3133908) or from the [DéjàVu homepage](http://mondego.ics.uci.edu/projects/dejavu/) (only the latter is kept updated).
-This VM is the easiest and simple way to get started with SourcererCC and perform your own clone analysis, and it most of the information here. **Please try this VM before contacting us.**
+This VM is the easiest way to get started with SourcererCC to perform your own clone analysis.
+It has most of the information here. **Please try this VM before contacting us.**

 Let's get started.